YellowfinBI/Docker/Docker Files/yellowfinAppOnly/README.markdown

 This will start the Yellowfin Application Only image with the default settings and expose Yellowfin on port 80 on the host.
 The connection details for the external Yellowfin repository database needs to be passed to image.
 It is assumed that the Yellowfin Repository will be installed with the standard Yellowfin installer prior to starting the Application Only docker container.
 The JDBC connection settings required for container startup can be obtained from the Yellowfin/appserver/webapps/ROOT/WEB-INF/web.xml file from the instance used to install the database.

+If the Yellowfin repository is in a database that requires user supplied JDBC drivers (such as Oracle or MySQL) then these drivers can be added to the Docker container with the LIBRARY_ZIP environmental variable.

 License Deployment
 ----------------------